 - Mary Huse, R.N., L.Ac., Department Co-Chair

-Taught by highly knowledgeable and experienced faculty, the Five Element certificate program includes both theoretical courses and clinical training.
+Taught by highly knowledgeable and experienced faculty, the Five Element program includes both theoretical courses and clinical training.
 You will learn to diagnose and treat Qi according to the Five Element model, addressing a deeper level of human experience.
-Upon completion of Five Element Theory I & II, Five Element Point Location, 2 units of Five Element electives, and all Five Element clinical courses you will be awarded the Five Element certificate.
+Upon completion of Five Element Theory I & II, Five Element Point Location, 2 units of Five Element electives, and all Five Element clinical courses you will be awarded the Five Element Specialization.

-Course Title Code Units Hours [Five Element Certificate Program] Five Element Theory I FEL 415 2 30 Five Element Theory II FEL 420 2 30 Five Element Spirit of the Points I-III FEL 436-438 2 30 each Five Element Deepening Into the Officials FEL 440 2 30 Five Element Point Location FEL 445 1 15 Five Element Archetypal Acupuncture FEL 450 2 30 Five Element Clinical Rounds FCL 300 1.5 45 Five Element Clinical Internship Rounds FCL 400 3 90 Five Element Clinical Internship FCL 800 1.5 45
+Course Title Code Units Hours [Five Element Specialization Program] Five Element Theory I FEL 415 2 30 Five Element Theory II FEL 420 2 30 Five Element Spirit of the Points I-III FEL 436-438 2 30 each Five Element Deepening Into the Officials FEL 440 2 30 Five Element Point Location FEL 445 1 15 Five Element Archetypal Acupuncture FEL 450 2 30 Five Element Clinical Rounds FCL 300 1.5 45 Five Element Clinical Internship Rounds FCL 400 3 90 Five Element Clinical Internship FCL 800 1.5 45

 Five Element Theory IFEL 4152 Units 30 Hours

 This course is an introduction to the fundamentals of the Five Elements.
 You will explore a map of energy, particularly well suited for treating emotional and spiritual levels, and will begin to develop the skill to read energetic imbalances through color, sound, odor, and emotion.
 The concepts in this course expand the range of conditions successfully treated by TCM practitioners.